Initial data for perturbed Kerr black holes on hyperboloidal slices: The constraints in the conformal transverse traceless decomposition on compactified hyperboloidal ACMC-slices

-In this work we assume that the shear-freeness of \scri (\ref{eq:extrinsic_curvature_scri}) ensures likewise the regularity of solutions to the constraint system (\ref{eq:Hamilton_constraint_conformal}, \ref{eq:momentum_constraint_conformal}) which arise in the context of the more general ACMC-condition (see footnote \ref{ft:Anderson}).
+In this work we assume that the shear-freeness of \scri (\ref{eq:extrinsic_curvature_scri}) ensures likewise the smoothness of solutions to the constraint system (\ref{eq:Hamilton_constraint_conformal}, \ref{eq:momentum_constraint_conformal}) which arises in the context of the more general ACMC-condition.
 As we use for the conformal metric $\tilde\gamma_{ij}$ the Kerr expression in ACMC-slices (constructed in section \ref{sec:ACMC}), we can explicitly check the validity of (\ref{eq:extrinsic_curvature_scri}).
 We find $\lambda\equiv 0$, i.e.,~the condition is fulfilled in a trivial manner.

-Note that for most general CMC-slices the Taylor expansion of the auxiliary potential $\phi$, taken in the normal direction with respect to \scri, breaks down at 3rd order in $\omega$.
+Note that for most general CMC-slices a Taylor expansion of the auxiliary potential $\phi$ with respect to $\omega$ (i.e.~taken in the normal direction with respect to \scri) cannot be carried out but breaks down at 3rd order in $\omega$ (cf.~(\ref{eq:Taylor_phi})).
 To be more specific, the analysis reveals terms $\propto\omega^3\log(\omega)$.
 These logarithmic terms vanish if the shear-freeness of \scri [i.e.,~Eq.~(\ref{eq:extrinsic_curvature_scri})] is imposed.
 Bardeen et al.~\cite{Bardeen:2011ip} discuss the fact that this condition is equivalent to the absence of outgoing radiation at \scri.
-Here we are interested in completely regular initial data which do not possess these logarithmic terms.
-Following the arguments presented in \cite{Bardeen:2011ip}, we conclude that the data constructed below do not carry outgoing radiation at $\scri$.
+Here we are interested in smooth initial data which do not possess these logarithmic terms.
+Following the arguments presented in \cite{Bardeen:2011ip} and assuming their applicability to our ACMC-slices, we expect that the data constructed below do not carry outgoing radiation at $\scri$.